How to Build Good Subcontractor Relationships

 While in school, Chris started working at a local lumberyard fulfilling orders and creating estimates for construction projects.
 After two years of technical college, Chris accepted a job as a carpenter with a high-end remodeler, and after a few years there became one of their lead carpenters.

-For the last five years Chris has worked in industrial and commercial maintenance as a director and a boiler operator .
+Over his career Chris has been both a direct supervisor and a project manager on construction sites.
+For the last five years he has worked in industrial and commercial maintenance as a director and a boiler operator .